rbs-18/yamdb_final/README.md

 ## DESCRIPTION
 Project allows to collect reviews on compositions.
 There is admin panel.
 Admin can create compositions (from API or admin panel), genres and categories.
 Users can write reviews on compositions and comment them.
+The project is hosted on the server 51.250.29.192

 --------------------------------------------------------------------------------------